mootools/mootools-core/Docs/Native/Function.md

 Function Method: periodical {#Function:periodical}
 --------------------------------------------------

-Executes a function in the specified intervals of time
+Executes a function in the specified intervals of time.
+Periodic execution can be stopped using the [$clear][] function.

 ### Syntax: